go-masonry/docu-web/content/mortar/config.md

 ## Environment variables

-While it depends on the implementation, you should assume that if there is an Environment Variable with a *matching* name its value is going to be used first.
+While it depends on the implementation, you should assume that if there is an environment variable with a *matching* name, its value is going to be used first.

-### Matching Environment Variable names
+### Matching environment variable names

-As mentioned previously default delimiter is `.` however when naming Environment variables you can't use `.`.
+As mentioned previously, the default delimiter is `.`.
+However, when naming environment variables you can't use `.`.
-It is expected, that chosen Implementation will allow you to configure a delimiter *replacer*.
+It is expected the that chosen implementation will allow you to configure a delimiter *replacer*.
-If you choose to use [viper](https://github.com/spf13/viper) using [brick wrapper](https://github.com/go-masonry/bviper).
-By default, there is a replacer that will replace `_` delimiter to `.` used in our code.
+If you choose to use [viper](https://github.com/spf13/viper) using [brick wrapper](https://github.com/go-masonry/bviper), by default there is a replacer that will replace the `_` delimiter to `.` used in our code.

 This is better explained with an example.
-Look at the map below.
+Look at the map below:

 {{%panel%}}
 ```yaml